shayantanghosh-dev/spotify-data-analysis/README.md

 - Which countries have the highest user engagement and playlist creation?
 - What devices are most commonly used for music streaming?
-- How effective are advertisements in driving user interaction?
+- Which age group has the most listening hours?
-- What percentage of users convert to premium after interacting with ads?
+- What percentage of users go inactive and stay inactive for 3months?
 - What is the current churn rate based on inactive users?
 - Which genres are most popular among users?
 - How does user behavior differ across subscription types?